Fiona Laird: Biography

 In 2009, Laird directed the live television performance of The Turning Point by Michael Dobbs, starring Benedict Cumberbatch as spy Guy Burgess.
 The production was part of the Sky Arts Theatre Live!
 Series, which won the Broadcasting Press Guild Best Multichannel Programme Award.

+In 2018 Laird's production of The Merry Wives of Windsor played at the Royal Shakespeare Theatre in Stratford-upon-Avon and at the Barbican Theatre as part of the 2018 Royal Shakespeare Company.

+In 2025 she directed The Play's The Thing: A One Person Hamlet (which she also edited the text for) at Wilton's Music Hall, supported by the National Theatre; the actor was her ex-husband Mark Lockyer.

+Laird has written on feminism, and theatre, and politics for The Guardian, The Times, CapX, Reaction, and has appeared many times on Front Row and Loose Ends.